MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-specify-printer-selection-reports.md

     Universal Print renders content for print in XPS format.
 Some legacy in-market printers don't support XPS content rendering&mdash;in many cases, only PDF format.
 Printing to these printers will fail unless Universal Print is set up to convert documents to the printer-supported format.

     For more information, see [Document Conversion Overview](/universal-print/portal/document-conversion).

-    > [!TIP]
-    > If none of your printers require PDF content rendering format, we recommend that you don't enable document conversion because it might affect the print output quality.

 Now, you're ready to add the printers to  [!INCLUDE[prod_short](includes/prod_short.md)], set up default printers for reports, and print.